Analysis: Credit Suisse in search of new map after losing way with Archegos

 Credit Suisse shares have dropped by 25% in the space of a month, with Switzerland’s second biggest bank reeling from its exposure to the collapse first of Greensill Capital and then Archegos Capital Management.

-This toxic mix has left 57-year-old Swiss citizen Gottstein facing the daunting task of limiting the longer-term damage to the bank’s reputation and retaining both clients and staff.
+This has left 57-year-old Swiss citizen Gottstein facing the daunting task of limiting the longer-term damage to the bank’s reputation and retaining both clients and staff.

 “It’s very disappointing what has happened in the last few months - it’s well below the standard we have expected,” one investor in Credit Suisse debt told Reuters.

-“The full consequences from the reputational loss will only be visible over time,” Andreas Venditti, an analyst at Zuercher Kantonalbank, said of the recent events.
+“The full consequences from the reputational loss will only be visible over time,” Andreas Venditti, an analyst at Vontobel bank, said of the recent events.

 The scale of the charge, which is close to three times the investment bank’s profit last year, far eclipses the $2.3 billion rogue trader loss at rival UBS in 2011.